oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

 You need to complete the `Rolling update` module (last of the core Kubernetes labs modules).
 You must have completed the `Installing the Linkerd service mesh` module.
 You can have done any of the other optional module sets, or any combination of the other service mesh modules.

-## What Linkerd brings to troubleshooting
+## Step 1: What the service mesh brings to troubleshooting

 A service mesh like Linkerd doesn't just provide encryption and traffic statistics.
 It can also be used to help identify problems though it's monitoring capabilities.